I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/wdfdmatransaction/nf-wdfdmatransaction-wdfdmatransactiondmacompletedwithlength.md

 ## -remarks
 <p>When your driver calls the <b>WdfDmaTransactionDmaCompletedWithLength</b> method, the framework ends the current transfer and, if necessary, starts a new one.</p>

-<p>The <b>WdfDmaTransactionDmaCompletedWithLength</b> method behaves the same as <a href="https://msdn.microsoft.com/library/windows/hardware/ff547039">WdfDmaTransactionDmaCompleted</a>, except that drivers call <b>WdfDmaTransactionDmaCompletedWithLength</b> for devices that report the number of bytes that were transferred.
+<p>The <b>WdfDmaTransactionDmaCompletedWithLength</b> method behaves the same as <a href="..\wdfdmatransaction\nf-wdfdmatransaction-wdfdmatransactiondmacompleted.md">WdfDmaTransactionDmaCompleted</a>, except that drivers call <b>WdfDmaTransactionDmaCompletedWithLength</b> for devices that report the number of bytes that were transferred.
 The framework uses the reported byte count to determine the beginning of the next DMA transfer for the specified DMA transaction, if multiple transfers are needed to complete the transaction.</p>

 <p>For more information about completing DMA transfers, see <a href="NULL">Completing a DMA Transfer</a>.</p>

 <p>The following code example is from the <a href="wdf.sample_kmdf_drivers">PLX9x5x</a> sample driver.
-This example calls <a href="https://msdn.microsoft.com/library/windows/hardware/ff547081">WdfDmaTransactionGetCurrentDmaTransferLength</a> to determine the current transfer's original length, and then it calculates the actual transfer length.
-Next, the example calls <b>WdfDmaTransactionDmaCompletedWithLength</b> to report the actual transfer length to the framework.
-If the current transfer is the last one for the transaction, the example calls a private routine that completes the I/O request.</p>

-<p>When your driver calls the <b>WdfDmaTransactionDmaCompletedWithLength</b> method, the framework ends the current transfer and, if necessary, starts a new one.</p>

-<p>The <b>WdfDmaTransactionDmaCompletedWithLength</b> method behaves the same as <a href="https://msdn.microsoft.com/library/windows/hardware/ff547039">WdfDmaTransactionDmaCompleted</a>, except that drivers call <b>WdfDmaTransactionDmaCompletedWithLength</b> for devices that report the number of bytes that were transferred.
-The framework uses the reported byte count to determine the beginning of the next DMA transfer for the specified DMA transaction, if multiple transfers are needed to complete the transaction.</p>

-<p>For more information about completing DMA transfers, see <a href="NULL">Completing a DMA Transfer</a>.</p>

-<p>The following code example is from the <a href="wdf.sample_kmdf_drivers">PLX9x5x</a> sample driver.
-This example calls <a href="https://msdn.microsoft.com/library/windows/hardware/ff547081">WdfDmaTransactionGetCurrentDmaTransferLength</a> to determine the current transfer's original length, and then it calculates the actual transfer length.
+This example calls <a href="..\wdfdmatransaction\nf-wdfdmatransaction-wdfdmatransactiongetcurrentdmatransferlength.md">WdfDmaTransactionGetCurrentDmaTransferLength</a> to determine the current transfer's original length, and then it calculates the actual transfer length.
 Next, the example calls <b>WdfDmaTransactionDmaCompletedWithLength</b> to report the actual transfer length to the framework.
 If the current transfer is the last one for the transaction, the example calls a private routine that completes the I/O request.</p>

 ## -requirements
 <table>